mwarf/YQL-05-08-2025/src/content/blog/videography-process.md

 featured: false
 tags: ["Videography", "Process", "Workflow", "Video Production", "Client Collaboration"]
 ---

-# How We Make Awesome Drone Videos: A Peek Behind the Coalbanks Creative Curtain!

 Ever wonder how those cool drone videos actually get made?
 It's not just about sending a drone up and hitting record (though that's part of the fun!).
 At Coalbanks Creative, we've got a process we follow to make sure everything runs smoothly and the final video for our Lethbridge clients is totally amazing.